5 Winter Weather Hazards Pocono Homeowners Should Know

 • Improve drainage so water moves away from the foundation.

-• Deal with early signs of shifting now rather than waiting for spring.
+• Deal with early signs of shifting now rather than waiting.

 2. Frozen and Burst Pipes

-Basements, crawl spaces, and exterior walls get cold here, and water in the pipes can freeze and expand until something cracks or bursts…probably one of the worst winter weather hazards Pocono homeowners can experience!
-A burst pipe is one of the more expensive winter surprises a lake house can hand you, because the water damage usually costs far more than the pipe itself.
+Basements, crawl spaces, and exterior walls get very cold in Northeastern PA, and water in the pipes can freeze and expand until something cracks or bursts.
+A burst pipe is one of the more expensive and unpleasant surprises a lake house can hand you, because the water damage costs way more than the pipe itself.

 Winterizing a lake house helps you stay protected: